MAST: Model-Agnostic Sparsified Training: Individual node setting

-\subsection{(Stochastic) Inexact Gradient}
+\subsection{(Stochastic) inexact gradient}

-Algorithm \ref{alg:SGD}\,(I) presented above is probably the simplest approach for solving the MAST problem \eqref{eq:pretrained_compressed_problem}.
-Analyzing it allows to isolate and highlight the unique properties of the proposed problem formulation.
-Algorithm \ref{alg:SGD}\,(I) requires exact (sketched) gradient computations at every iteration, which may not be feasible/efficient for modern machine learning applications.
-Hence, we consider the following generalization
+Algorithm \ref{alg:SGD}\,(I) is probably the simplest approach for solving the MAST problem~\eqref{eq:pretrained_compressed_problem}.
+Analyzing this algorithm isolates and highlights the unique properties of the proposed problem formulation.
+Algorithm \ref{alg:SGD}\,(I) requires exact (sketched) gradient computations at every iteration, which may not be feasible/efficient for modern ML applications.
+Hence, we consider the following generalization:

 where $g_{\mS^t}(x^t)$ is a gradient estimator satisfying

 for $\forall x \in\mathbb{R}^d$ and some constants $A, B, C \geq 0$.